By the end of this section, you will be able to:

 - Discuss the principles of the Republican Party as expressed by Abraham Lincoln in 1858

 As president, Buchanan confronted a difficult and volatile situation.
 The nation needed a strong personality to lead it, and Buchanan did not possess this trait.
 The violence in Kansas demonstrated that applying popular sovereignty—the democratic principle of majority rule—to the territory offered no solution to the national battle over slavery.
 A decision by the Supreme Court in 1857, which concerned the enslaved Dred Scott, only deepened the crisis.

 In 1857, several months after President Buchanan took the oath of office, the Supreme Court ruled in Dred Scott v.
 Sandford.
-Dred Scott (Figure 14.16), born a slave in Virginia in 1795, had been one of the thousands forced to relocate as a result of the massive internal slave trade and taken to Missouri, where slavery had been adopted as part of the Missouri Compromise.
+Dred Scott (Figure 14.16), born with slave status in Virginia in 1795, had been one of the thousands forced to relocate as a result of the massive internal slave trade and taken to Missouri, where slavery had been adopted as part of the Missouri Compromise.
 In 1820, Scott’s owner took him first to Illinois and then to the Wisconsin territory.
 However, both of those regions were part of the Northwest Territory, where the 1787 Northwest Ordinance had prohibited slavery.
 When Scott returned to Missouri, he attempted to buy his freedom.
 After his owner refused, he sought relief in the state courts, arguing that by virtue of having lived in areas where slavery was banned, he should be free.

 In a complicated set of legal decisions, a jury found that Scott, along with his wife and two children, were free.
-However, on appeal from Scott’s owner, the state Superior Court reversed the decision, and the Scotts remained slaves.
+However, on appeal from Scott’s owner, the state Superior Court reversed the decision, and the Scotts remained enslaved.
 Scott then became the property of John Sanford (his name was misspelled as “Sandford” in later court documents), who lived in New York.
 He continued his legal battle, and because the issue involved Missouri and New York, the case fell under the jurisdiction of the federal court.
 In 1854, Scott lost in federal court and appealed to the United States Supreme Court.